10 US Universities That Are Free If Your Family Makes Under a Certain Income (2026)

 Dartmouth eliminates tuition for families earning under $120,000 and replaces all loans with grants for families under $65,000.

-- MIT: Additional support for housing and expenses
+- MIT: Families under $100,000 pay no tuition; additional support for housing

 Washington and Lee and Cornell — Free Under $75K#

 Both schools eliminate tuition for families below $75,000.
+Note: Cornell's free-tuition threshold applies to its endowed colleges (Arts & Sciences, Engineering, etc.), not the contract colleges.
 Washington and Lee is also one of the best schools to apply to Early Decision — their ED acceptance rate jumps to 34–40% (see my early decision strategy guide).

 Notre Dame and Brown — Free Under $60K#